- Community Services

 - Top consideration will be given to applicants who:

-- Demonstrate how program funding increases collaboration, coordination, and capacity building among other nonprofits providing safety net services
+- Demonstrate how program services will be coordinated, integrated and leveraged among other nonprofits providing safety net services.

 - Applicants must complete and submit the required application online (link is below).